This information explains what bursitis is. It also describes some of its common causes and symptoms, and how it can be treated.

-Causes of Bursitis
+Causes of bursitis

-There are many causes of bursitis, including:
+There are many causes of bursitis, such as:

 - Wearing tight-fitting shoes

-- Kneeling, sitting, or lying on your side for long periods
+- Kneeling, sitting, or lying on your side for long periods of time

 - Stressing or overusing a joint by bicycling, running, playing tennis, throwing a ball many times, or carrying heavy objects